 The Vittangi project is located in northern Sweden approximately 3 km from grid power and 23 km to the town and railhead at Svappavaara.
 The Nunasvaara deposit on the Vittangi property has the highest-grade resource of any JORC/NI 43-101 graphite deposit in the world with a reported April 2017 Indicated Mineral Resource totaling 10.7 Mt at 25.7% graphite (17% Cg cut-off grade).

 The geology of the Vittangi project area consists of a Proterozoic greenstone sequence of sediments, volcanoclastics and intrusive rocks.
-Stratiform to stratabound graphite mineralization occurs at the Nunasvaara deposit as two individual, sub-vertical 15 to 60 metre wide lithologically continuous units of a very fine grained, dark-grey to black graphite rock.
+Stratiform to stratabound graphite mineralization occurs at the Nunasvaara deposit comprised of sub-vertical, 20 to 30-metre-wide lithologically continuous units of a very fine grained, dark-grey to black graphite rock.
 The Nunasvaara graphite unit extends over 15 km of strike, of which less than 10% has been drill tested to date.

 A graphite sales and distribution agreement was signed with Possehl Erzkontor GmbH & Co.
 KG, one of the largest sellers of graphite products in Europe.